nerdsupremacist/LlamaLang/README.md

 It's still a work in progress.
 For any cool ideas just make an issue and feel free to fork this project and work on it as you like.

-As soon as I'm done with the Interpreter I will probably get a few friends and write a full compiler.
+As soon as I'm done with the Interpreter I will probably get a few friends to help me write a full compiler.

 So far it's really simple: